-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
-Children will be placed within 3 bands depending on the support that they require:
+Alongside this, we will look at desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
+We will use the Threshold document to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

+Children will be placed within the thresholds depending on the support that they require: